xeliot/MCalc/README.md

 - Inverse
 - More coming soon

-The frontend version of this calculator will be built in the future using RShiny.
+The frontend version of this calculator will be built in the future using R Shiny.

 (c) 2016, Xeliot, All Rights Reserved.